 Apply for or Renew Your Passport

 If you do not have a passport OR do not have a passport valid for at least six months after your return to the U.S., you need to apply for one as soon as possible.
 The processing time is typically 4-6 weeks.
 If you are short on time, you may request to have your application be expedited for an extra fee.
-You can apply for and renew your passport at the N Card Office Passport and Application Center in the City Campus Union.
+You can apply for and renew your passport at the UNL Passport Office in the Business Services Complex located at 17th and Y St.

 Obtaining Passport Photos

-You can obtain passport photos N Card Office Passport and Application Center for $7.50.
+You can obtain passport photos UNL Passport Office for $7.50.
 You will need passport photos if you are applying for a passport, renewing a passport, or applying for a visa.
 You may NOT use a photocopy or scan of your current passport picture page as substitution for official passport photos.